drhelius/Gearboy/README.md

 - Open the Gearboy Visual Studio project and build.

 ### Mac OS X
-- You need Netbeans 7.3 or later.
+- You need Qt Creator, included in the Qt 5 SDK.
-- Install Xcode for the compiler to be available on the command line.
+- Install Xcode and run <code>xcode-select --install</code> in the terminal for the compiler to be available on the command line.
 - Install the [Qt 5 SDK for Mac OS](http://qt-project.org/downloads).
-- Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.
+- Download [SDL 2](http://www.libsdl.org/download-2.0.php) source code.
+Then run <code>.configure</code> <code>make</code> <code>sudo make install</code> on the terminal.
-- Open the Gearboy Netbeans project and build.
-The project will use <code>clang</code>.
+- Open the Gearboy Qt project and build.
-- Alternatively, you can use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.

 ### Linux
 - You need Netbeans 7.3 or later.